 How can I get to the theatre?

 Be sure to set aside more than enough time for your journey to the venue; if possible, walk or cycle at least part of the way.
 Please check your route if travelling by public transport as this may have recently changed.
-You’ll receive an arrival time in your pre show email so please read any information we send you ahead of the event carefully.

 How will my ticket work?